itsMeJivanDiaz/earthtrack-backend/README.md

   docker-compose up
   ```

-- Running this command will also run `npm run test`, `npm run build` and will start the server by executing `npm run start:prod`
+- Running this command will also run `npm run test`, `npm run build` and will start the server by executing `npm run start`

 - default server is `http://localhost:3460`